ElektraInitiative/libelektra/doc/Git.md

 ### Adding/creating an SSH Key

-GitHub supports both HTTP and SSH for git operations.
+GitHub supports both HTTP and SSH for Git operations.
 Using SSH, you can remove the annoyance of having to enter your password every time.
-To learn how to add an SSH-Key follow [this Guide provided by GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+To learn how to add an SSH-Key follow [this guide provided by GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ## The Commit Message